elenapeskova/how-to-raise-validation-on-the-client-side-e124/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e124/)**
 <!-- run online end -->

-This example demonstrates how to raise validation on the client automatically or on a specific action for a single editor or a group of editors.
+This example demonstrates how to raise client-side validation automatically or on a specific action for a single editor or a group of editors.

 ## Overview